Apps

 2. Visual Puzzles: Visual puzzles, such as tangrams or Sudoku, require students to use logic and reasoning to solve problems, reinforcing their mathematical thinking skills.
 For students with Dyscalculia, these puzzles can help develop spatial reasoning, pattern recognition, and problem-solving abilities.
 Moreover, visual puzzles can make abstract mathematical concepts more tangible and foster a sense of accomplishment when solved.

-3. Word Problems: Word problems offer the opportunity to apply mathematical concepts and skills in a contextualized way.
+3. Word Problems: Word problems offer the opportunity to apply mathematical concepts and skills in a contextualised way.
 This can be especially beneficial for students with Dyscalculia, who may struggle to connect abstract numerical operations to real-world applications.
 Solving word problems requires understanding the problem, identifying the relevant information, deciding on an appropriate strategy, and carrying out the calculation, all of which reinforce various mathematical skills.

 4. Interactive Games: Interactive games can make learning mathematics fun and engaging, increasing students' motivation and participation.
 Games can involve various mathematical skills, from basic operations to more complex problem-solving, and can be adapted to different levels of difficulty.